-Hristina Šušak (born 1996) has been composing since she was eight.
-At the age of seven she started playing violin and soon after that piano.
+Hristina Susak (born 1996) has been composing since she was eight.
+At the age of seven she started playing the violin and soon after that the piano.

-Since 2013 her compositions have been actively performed by some significant ensembles and musicians throughout Austria, Germany, Switzerland and Poland, among them piece ”INFANS” was performed by world renown Ensemble Intercontemporain in Philharmonie de Paris (2020), her string quartet ”PRISMA” was performed by Arditti Quartet within the Wien modern Festival (2020), also chamber piece ”ANIMA” was performed by ascolta ensemble within the ECLAT-Festival (Musik der Jahrhunderte) in Theaterhaus Stuttgart (2019); ”Skrik I” and ”Skrik II” were premiered by Sepia Ensemble within the 200th anniversary of University of Music and Performing Arts Vienna (2017) and within the festival festival Poznańska Wiosna Muzyczna in Poznan (2019); and ”SKRIK” for big Symphony Orchestra was premiered by Bruckner Orchester Linz with the conductor Markus Poschner at the Bruckneruni Linz (2018).
+Since 2013 her compositions have been actively performed by some significant ensembles and orchestras throughout Europe, among them piece ”INFANS” was performed by world renown Ensemble Intercontemporain in Philharmonie de Paris (2020), her string quartet ”PRISMA” was performed by Arditti Quartet within the Wien modern Festival (2020), orchestral piece “Seven Days” was premiered by Tonkünstler Orchestra at the Grafenegg Festival within the Ink Still Wet Workshop with Toshio Hoskawa (2021), also chamber piece ”ANIMA” was performed by ascolta ensemble within the ECLAT-Festival in Theaterhaus Stuttgart (2019); ”Skrik” was premiered by Sepia Ensemble within the festival festival Poznańska Wiosna Muzyczna in Poznan (2019); and ”SKRIK” for big Symphony Orchestra was premiered by Bruckner Orchester Linz with the conductor Markus Poschner at the Bruckneruni Linz (2018).
 During the season 2018/19 she was invited by Volkstheater in Vienna to compose and perform music for theater piece ”Watschenmann” (by Berenice Hebenstreit).
 Some of her works has been published as for example piece ”Transformations for 4 Bassoons and Contrabassoon” by Firma Doblinger within the project HolzBlechSchlag (2019) and her song ”LIE” was featured soundtrack in movie „Gipsy Queen“ (by Hüseyin Tabak, 2019).

-Since 2015 she has also been active as a conceptual performance artist.
-That allows her to make a connection between many fields of her interests and abilities: composition, mathematics, philosophy, dance, painting and being on stage.
-She was selected among 12 artists by Marina Abramovic to participate in her masterclass (MSUB/MOCAB Belgrade 2019) within which she made video-performance “Dies Irae“ in front of BBC cameras.
+Since 2015, she has also been an active conceptual performance artist, which allows her to combine many fields of her interests and abilities: composition, mathematics, philosophy, dance, painting, and stage performance.
+She was selected among 12 artists by Marina Abramovic to participate in her masterclass (MSUB/MOCAB Belgrade 2019) in which she made a video-performance “Dies Irae“.

-Besides composing and performing she is also active as music theorist and researcher.
-Since 2016 she has participated at numerous conferences and congresses throughout Europe, where she has exposed many of her scientific and analytic works, as for instance presentation: «Mathematical proportions and its impact on music in Soﬁa Gubajdulina’s Offertorium» at the congress recherche du CIERA, Sorbonne-Université et de la Hochschule für Musik und Theater Leipzig 2017–2019 at Sorbonne-Université in Paris (2018), presentation: «Shostakovich’s orchestration.
-His symphonies 1-5 as a mirror of a cataclysmic Land» at Third Congress of the Society for Theory of Music (OTM) at the Moscow state Conservatory P.I Tschaikovsky (2017) and presentation “A new Perspective and multiple Ways to analyze Edgar Varèse’s Ionisation» at Austrian Society of Music (2018).
+Besides composition and performance, she is also an active music theorist and researcher.
+Since 2016, she has participated at numerous conferences and congresses throughout Europe, where she has exposed many of her scientific and analytic works.
+Her presentation “Mathematical proportions and its impact on music in Soﬁa Gubajdulina’s Offertorium” was shown at the congress recherche du CIERA, Sorbonne-Université et de la Hochschule für Musik und Theater Leipzig 2017–2019 at Sorbonne-Université in Paris (2018).
+Another presentation, “Shostakovich’s orchestration.
+His symphonies 1-5 as a mirror of a cataclysmic Land”, was featured at Third Congress of the Society for Theory of Music (OTM) at the Moscow state Conservatory P.I Tschaikovsky (2017), and finally, her presentation “A new Perspective and multiple Ways to analyze Edgar Varèse’s Ionisation” was delivered at the Austrian Society of Music (2018).